The Top 5 Marketing Errors

 A strong marketing campaign will connect you with the right customers, get people talking about your company, introduce your product or service to the media, and set up your business for financial success.
 Thoughtless marketing, however, can do the opposite.

-Marketing mistakes can cost your business thousands of dollars in lost revenue and other expenses.
+Marketing mistakes can cost your business quite a lot in lost revenue and other expenses.
 In some cases, marketing errors may even cause a public relations problem.

 Are you making any of these five common marketing mistakes?
 If you are, there's still time to turn things around.
 Most marketing errors can be avoided with careful planning.